 CHILDREN: ♦♦ – Redcliff Point) is not suitable for young children or the elderly.
 The terrain is very rocky, with large boulders and seaweed.
 It can be hazardous.

 ACCESS: ♦♦♦♦ – Redcliff Point is easy to access.
 There is a short walk from the parking area, which is along the roadside near the Waterside Holiday Park.

 TYPE: – At Redcliff Point, fossils are generally found in slippages from the cliffs and between boulders and rocks on the foreshore.

-These locations are part of the Jurassic World Heritage site, so hammering or digging in the cliff is not permitted.
+This location is part of the Jurassic World Heritage site, so hammering or digging into the cliffs is not permitted.
 It is an SSSI site.

 Common sense when collecting at all locations should be used and prior knowledge of tide times is essential.
-However, Furzy Cliff is rarely washed out by the sea and, as the sea defence is just west of the cliff, there is little danger here.
-However, the danger of being cut off from the tide at Redcliff Point, since the sea often reaches the base of the cliff.
+There is a danger of being cut off from the tide at Redcliff Point, since the sea often reaches the base of the cliff.